images

 Clarifying Policy Term and Premium Paying Term

-What Is A Policy Term?
+What is a Policy Term?

-What is a Premium Paying Term (PPT)?
+What is Premium Paying Term?

 Differences Between Policy Term and Premium Paying Term